Third Party Claims Attorney Hazlet, NJ

 Make no mistake about it – the third party, their insurance carrier and their lawyers will fight you every step of the way.
 You may find yourself having to complete interrogatories, written questionnaires that request further information to clarify the facts, or having to give sworn statements (depositions) which will be written down for later use in court.
 The smallest errors in your statements will be used against you by your opponents to their greatest advantage.

-Contact an Experienced East Brunswick, New Jersey Workers’ Compensation Lawyer Today
+Contact an Experienced East Brunswick Workers’ Compensation Lawyer About Your Third Party Claim Today

 Having a seasoned lawyer at your side ensures that your interests are safeguarded.
 The lawyers at Rudnick, Addonizio, Pappa & Casazza serve clients in Middlesex, Monmouth and Ocean Counties.
 We have years of experience handling third party cases and can help you get the settlement you deserve.
 Call a lawyer today at 888-657-8883 to schedule your free consult, or fill out a contact form online.